 A well-written cover letter is one of the most important tools you have to convince your employer that you are the right person for the job.
-When crafted carefully, a covering letter will demonstrate how your skills and expertise can add value to the company you want to work for.
+Recruitment companies and hiring managers are looking for strong cover letters that can demonstrate how your skills and expertise can add value to the company you want to work for.

 Why is it important?